-- $^{1}OCL$ statements are your instructions to the computer. - Sequence specifications are your instructions to the disk sort program. - program.
-File to be sorted can be an indexed, sequential, or direct disk file, or a sequential tape file (or card or 3741 diskette file for Model 15). - Work file is an area on disk where disk sort writes all the records you want to sort.
+- OCL statements are your instructions to the computer. - Sequence specifications are your instructions to the disk sort program.
+File to be sorted can be an indexed, sequential, or direct disk - File to be sorted can be an indexed, sequential, or direct disk file, or a sequential tape file (or card or 3741 diskette file for Model 15). - Work file is an area on disk where disk sort writes all the records you want to sort.
 The program can then work with the records there without disturbing the input file. - Sorted file can contain: - a.
 The relative record numbers of the records in the file - b.
 Part or all of the records themselves (forming a sequential file)